libp2p/specs/pubsub/gossipsub/partial-messages.md

 Partial Messages Extensions allow users to transmit only a small part of a message rather than a full message.
-This is especially useful in cases where this a large messages and a peer is missing only a small part of the message.
+This is especially useful in cases where there is a large messages and a peer is missing only a small part of the message.

-Much of the complexity around partial messages is contained by the Gossipsub implementation.
-Applications require little changes to benefit from this extension.

 ## Terms and Definitions

 **Full Message**: A Gossipsub Message.

-**Partial Message**: Some part of a Full Message.
-Each part should be able to be validated.
+**Message Part**: The smallest verifiable part of a message.

+**Partial Message**: A group of one or more message parts.

 **Group ID**: An identifier to some Full Message.
 This must not depend on knowing the full message, so it can not simply be a hash of the full message.

-**Group of Partial Messages**: A set of partial messages all belonging to the same group.
-The group may be complete, meaning that all parts are available.
-Or it may be incomplete, meaning some parts are missing.

 ## Motivation

-The main motivation for this extension is optimizing Ethereum's Data Availability Sampling (DAS) protocol.
-In Ethereum's upcoming fork, Fusaka, custodied data is laid out in a matrix, where the rows represent user data (called blobs), and the columns represent a slice across all blobs (each blob slice is called a cell).
+The main motivation for this extension is optimizing Ethereum's Data Availability (DA) protocol.
+In Ethereum's upcoming fork, Fusaka, custodied data is laid out in a matrix per block, where the rows represent user data (called blobs), and the columns represent a slice across all blobs included in the block (each blob slice in the column is called a cell).
 These columns are propagated with Gossipsub.
-At the time of writing it is common for a node to already have all the blobs from its mempool, but in cases where it doesn't (~38%[1]) have _all_ of the blobs it almost always has _most_ blobs (today, it almost always has all but one [1]).
+At the time of writing it is common for a node to already have all the blobs from its mempool, but in cases where it doesn't (~38%[1]) have _all_ of the blobs it almost always has _most_ of the blobs (today, it almost always has all but one [1]).

 This extension would allow nodes to only request the column message part belonging to the missing blob.
 Reducing the network resource usage